René Herbin: Death

-On September 1, 1953, René Herbin, accompanied by the violinist Jacques Thibaud, boarded the Paris–Saigon flight, the city where the musicians were expected to perform in concert.
+On 1 September 1953, Herbin, accompanied by the violinist Jacques Thibaud, boarded Air France Flight 178 – a flight from Paris to Saigon, the city where the musicians were expected to perform in concert.
 As they approached the planned stopover at Nice airport, their plane crashed on Mount Cimet in the French Alps.
 There were no survivors among the 42 people on board.

 Société Musicale René Herbin

 In 1992, Elizabeth Herbin, pianist and daughter of the composer, founded the Société Musicale René Herbin, which was then presided over by Vlado Perlemuter and Henri Dutilleux.
-Its purpose is to make the man and his work known, and to disseminate his music, which is still not widely known and not very well recorded.
+Its purpose is to make the Herbin and his work known and to disseminate his music, which is still not widely known and not very well recorded.
 It thus repairs what the untimely death of a 42-year-old musician recognized by his peers took away from the French musical life of the first half of the 20th century.